LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 the example shown here is in memory only we'll be using an embedded schema, but a database backed schema works just as well.

+Phoenix 1.7 added support for plain maps powering forms, which seems like a viable alternative as well.
+That option won't be discussed here as part of updating this blog post though.

 ```elixir
 defmodule GroceriesList do
   use Ecto.Schema